arancauchi/dark-past/greely.md

 Why?

-Frederick had hunted for them for three years.
+Frederick had been cast out three years earlier.
+For what, no one could say.

 He died with nothing in his stomach but seal skin.